 Breast Augmentation Complications and Risks

 Breast augmentation complications may include bleeding, infection, and adverse reactions to the anesthesia.
 Patients may experience some changes in nipple or breast sensation, but this usually subsides within a month or two.

 After surgery, the body forms a capsule around the implant, which is part of the natural healing process.
 However, this capsule sometimes tightens and compresses the implant, causing the breast to feel firmer than normal.
 In these circumstances, it may be necessary to re-operate on the patient to modify the implant, remove the scar tissue, or perhaps remove the implant.

 While breast enlargement with implants does not increase the risk of cancer, it does interfere with the ability of a mammogram to detect suspicious lesions.
 A mammogram performed before surgery can help physicians detect changes in mammograms performed after surgery.
 Previous research has proven that a mammogram is affected less when the implant is placed under the chest muscle rather than just under the breast tissues.

 Contact El Paso Cosmetic Surgery for Breast Augmentation

-If you would like to learn more about breast enlargement with implants, contact our El Paso, Texas practice to schedule a breast augmentation consultation.
+If you would like to learn more about breast enlargement with implants, contact our El Paso, Texas practice at 915-351-1116 or fill out the form on this page to schedule a breast augmentation consultation.
 One of our surgeons will be able to answer any questions you have about the procedure and help you decide whether breast augmentation is right for you.